Nukesor/pueue/README.md

 Anyhow, please talk to me a bit about your ideas before you start hacking!
 It's always nice to know what you're working on and I might have a few suggestions or tips :)

-There's also the [Architecture Guide](https://github.com/Nukesor/pueue/blob/master/ARCHITECTURE.md), which is supposed to give you a brief overview and introduction into the project.
+There's also the [Architecture Guide](https://github.com/Nukesor/pueue/blob/master/ARCHITECTURE.md), which is supposed to give you a brief overview and introduction to the project.

 Copyright &copy; 2019 Arne Beer ([@Nukesor](https://github.com/Nukesor))